 Nearly all the standard Microsoft commands are enhanced.
 A (very) few examples:

 Most commands have so many option switches that no mere human can possibly remember them all.
-If you press “alt-F1” after typing a command, a dialogue box will pop up to help you select the options you need.
-Several commands (such as COPY) display the dialogue box automatically if you enter them without parameters.
+If you enter /= as the parameter, or press “alt-F2” after typing one of many (but not all) commands, a dialogue box will pop up to help you select the options you need.
 Or type the command with /? as the parameter and you’ll get a list of options with a concise explanation of each one.
 If that doesn’t fully jog your memory, typing HELP before the command brings up the appropriate section of the comprehensive help system.

 Take Command provides enhanced command line editing.
 You can recall the previous command with the up-arrow key, select previously-used commands from a list, or use control-0 through control-9 to select an individual parameter of the previous command.
 Function keys open pop-up windows for selecting command and directory histories; the windows include a search bar to find entries, and buttons to edit or delete selected commands.
 You can also cut and paste text from a scroll-back buffer, or from anywhere in the command interpreter window; or use a separate command input box that provides a text editing facility.